-The World Health Organization (WHO) defines Osteopathy as a drug-free, holistic medicine and has set up standards for Osteopathic education around the world.
-WHO acknowledges the Osteopathic proposition that “the entire body if adequately nourished is capable of maintaining, repairing and healing itself.”
+The World Health Organization (WHO) defines Osteopathy as a manual therapy which treats the body as a whole, the individual in his entirety, and searches for tissue damage – whether joint, muscular, ligament or visceral.
+WHO acknowledges the osteopathic proposition that “the entire body if adequately nourished is capable of maintaining, repairing and healing itself.”

 Principles of Osteopathic Medicine

-- Given the right support, human body is capable of self-healing.
+Given support, a body is capable of self-healing.